EmmaRamirez/emmaramirez.me/posts/01-14-18/the-glories-and-pitfalls-of-monorepos.md

 - do the projects have similar release cycles?
 - are the packages independent of each other?

 If you answered yes to all three, consider yourself lucky and let's go!
 If not, keep thinking about your approaches&mdash;a monorepo might not be the best answer.
+Another additional question you might ask is "who consumes this?"
+While it's not a hard and fast rule, high-usage frameworks or libraries tend to be structured as monorepos (React, Angular, Meteor, etc).

 ## Setting It Up